kasmtech/kasm-helm/README.md

 ## Use this if you manually created the namespace
 helm install <release name> kasm-single-zone --namespace <namespace name>

-## Use this if you manually created the namespace
+## Use this if you want Helm to create the namespace
 helm install <release name> kasm-single-zone --namespace <namespace name> --create-namespace
 ```